Ethical Guidelines for IEA Members and Code of Ethics for IEA Accredited Professionals

 Since the needs of the client are paramount, IEA Accredited Professionals shall terminate their services to a particular client should it become reasonably clear that the services are not providing benefit to the recipient.

 IEA Accredited Professionals shall make only such statements and claims in representing their services that are true and accurate to the best of their knowledge and belief.
 No statement or claim shall be made that gives false information about their services or about the services of competitors.
-This ethical obligation extends to paid or unpaid advertising whether printed or not, interviews, press releases, media promotions and so forth.
-Members are also responsible for the public statements made at the members’ request by their agents and contractors.
+This ethical obligation extends to paid or unpaid advertising whether printed or not, interviews, press releases, media promotions, social media posts and comments and so forth.
+IEA Accredited Professionals are also responsible for the public statements made at their request by their agents and contractors.

 IEA Accredited Professionals shall clearly describe the training objectives and requirements, if any, that must be met for satisfactory completion of all programs they deliver.

 All IEA Accredited Professionals acknowledge and agree to the expectations identified in the IEA Ethical Guidelines and IEA Accredited Professional Code of Ethics.
 They pledge to honor this commitment.
 They recognize that the IEA, at its discretion following appropriate due process, may hold them accountable for doing so.
-This accountability may include sanctions, such as revocation of credentials and professional membership.
+This accountability may include admonishment and/or sanctions, such as revocation of IEA accreditation and/or professional membership.